Skip to Content

 MarketRouter: LockListed (limit sell / Market listing: minClaimOut + expiresAtTime), LockDelisted, ListingSettled, MarketSellToFurnace, SettlementKeeperSet, BonusTargetEscrowParamsChanged, TradingPausedChanged, BonusTargetEscrow* (limit buy / Buy intent: Created, Configured, Executed, AutoFurnaceExecuted, Expired, Cancelled, ExpiryExtended)

-Genesis: GenesisFinalized, SkimFailed (bounded revert data from failed pool skim), Locked, LockExtended, WithdrawLp (to is indexed), TokenRescued
+Genesis: GenesisFinalized, SkimFailed (bounded revert data from failed pool skim), Locked, LockExtended, WithdrawLp (to is indexed), ResidualLpSwept (to is indexed), FeesClaimedAndForwarded (token0 and token1 are indexed), TokenRescued

 Decoding notes